Iraneus/betamedneed/be-fast.md

 bodyClass: page-about
 ---

-BE FAST is an acronym used to help recognize and enhance rapid response to the needs of a person having a stroke.
+BE:FAST is an acronym used to help recognize and enhance rapid response when a person is having a stroke.

 When you suspect someone has a stroke, you have to "be fast" to get adequate medical care immediately.

-BE FAST stands for Balance loss, Eyesight changes, Facial drooping, Arm weakness, Speech difficulties and Time to seek emergency help.
+BE:FAST stands for Balance loss, Eyesight changes, Facial drooping, Arm weakness, Speech difficulties and Time to seek emergency help.

 **B for Balance**: The person losses balance, become dizzy and may fall.